National Correspondent, The New York Times

 Thesis Title: A Joke by Any Other Name: Hoax as a Social Protest (Three Case Studies)

-What Now: Journalist (Domestic Correspondent), The New York Times
+What Now: National Correspondent, The New York Times

 Follow Me: @grynbaum (Twitter)

-Three years of History and Literature trained me to explain the nuances of postmodern theory and American culture.
+Three years of History & Literature trained me to explain the nuances of postmodern theory and American culture.
 Naturally, my first job out of college required me to write about the stock market.

 I attended exactly one economics class at Harvard (a shopping period mishap), not quite adequate preparation for covering the financial world in the fall of 2007.
 As a new cubicle-mate patiently explained the difference between a stock and a bond, I wondered how those hours of analyzing Eliot and Benjamin might apply.

 Since chronicling the Dow’s spectacular collapse, I’ve focused on political reporting, serving as the Times’s City Hall bureau chief.
-In 2016, I became a media correspondent, covering the intersection of culture, business and politics on the presidential campaign trail and beyond.
+In 2016, I became a national correspondent, covering the intersection of media and politics on the presidential campaign trail, the Trump White House, and beyond.